UCF/UCF-Events-Plugin/readme.md

 ## Changelog ##

+### 2.0.0 ###
+* Enhancements:
+  * Updated layout hooks to use filters instead of actions.
+Please note this change is not backward-compatible with layouts registered using hooks provided by older versions of the plugin.

 ### 1.0.6 ###
 * Bug Fixes:
   * Fixed bug in modern layout that could cause broken HTML in event descriptions.